Ronin (Hawkeye episode): Writing

-While writing the episode, Marvel Studios gave Bert & Bertie access to secret screenings of Black Widow (2021), while also receiving information on the Statue of Liberty's depiction in Spider-Man: No Way Home (2021).
+While writing the episode, Marvel Studios gave Bert and Bertie access to secret screenings of Black Widow (2021), while also receiving information on the Statue of Liberty's depiction in Spider-Man: No Way Home (2021).
 On writing a reference for No Way Home in the episode, Bertie had said "There's a need to know basis.
 Things like that, there may have been a slightly larger reference to it in the original scripts".
-The tone of the hot sauce scene was influenced from the script, with Bert & Bertie calling the tone of the scene being "comedy and also real danger and then some very deep emotion and stakes".
+The tone of the hot sauce scene was influenced from the script, with Bert and Bertie calling the tone of the scene being "comedy and also real danger and then some very deep emotion and stakes".
 They also felt that Pugh and Steinfeld's performance in the scene had improved its quality.
-Bert described the scene in which Barton visits the commemorating plague for the Battle of New York as being a "very important scene" and an emotional experience for Barton as he is coping with the trauma from Romanoff's death.
+Bert described the scene in which Barton visits the commemorating plague for the Battle of New York as being a "very important scene" and an emotional experience for Barton as he is coping with the trauma from Natasha Romanoff / Black Widow's death.
 She also stated that "It was so important that there is a merging of the Clint Barton and the Ronin that he believes he's left behind.
 At the end of the [plaque] scene, it was important for us to have him lift that black hoody up, which is a hint to where we are going.
 It's Clint facing his dark past and putting on his dark past.
 He wants to put that behind him, but the fact of the matter is, if this doesn't go down the way he wants it to go down, he's willing to do anything to save and protect his family".